WORLD TASTES: GREEK BREAD

 Tasty but simple.
-It has a moderate crumb and tastes like white even it’s quite yellow inside.
-Good with a topping of yogurt cheese.
-This everyday variety is also baked in Cyprus and Turkey.
+It has a moderate crumb and tastes like white bread even it’s quite yellow inside.
+Good with a topping of cream cheese.
+Cyprus and Turkey also bake this variety.

 Another one that comes from Greek villages, where it is still baked in outdoor ovens.
-This bread is dense and it is also available in a variety of flours or a combination of more than one.
+This bread is dense and it is also available in different flours or a combination of more than one.

-Horiatiko Psomi (or Country Bread) is normally baked in rural areas, using open stone ovens.
+Horiatiko Psomi (or Country Bread) is bread normally coming from rural areas, where locals bake it using open stone ovens.
 Its density makes it a perfect companion for sauces and olive oil dressings etc.

 Eliopsomo.
-This is a classic variety, its name means olive bread (elio = olive, psomo = bread) and it has a characteristic Mediterranean taste.
-It comes full of big chunks of olives, rich olive oil, fresh herbs and onions.
+This is a classic variety, its name means olive bread (elia = olive, psomo = bread) and it has a characteristic Mediterranean taste.
+It comes full of big chunks of olives, rich olive oil, fresh herbs, and onions.
 Some also say that its secret ingredient is orange juice.
 In any case, olives and herbs combine with the texture of olive oil to offer a distinctive and fragrant taste.
-Rich and savoury.
+Rich and savory.

 Paximadia, Cretan bread

 Paximadia is darker than regular bread, even very dark brown on occasions.
-It is prepared with whole wheat, chick pea or barley flour.
-Paximadia is baked overnight in ovens that have been turned off so the bread cooks from the remaining heat.
-This produces a dry state without creating brittleness which would make it crumbling.
-Sometimes it is used for certain salads, it is first broken into pieces and damped.
-Stored at room temperature it lasts up to eight weeks when stored in an airtight container.
+It is prepared with whole wheat, chickpea or barley flour.
+Cretans bake Paximadia overnight in ovens already hot but turned off.
+In this way, the bread cooks from the remaining heat.
+This produces a dry state without creating brittleness which would make it crumble.

-In Crete, a variety of Paximadia is Kouloura, usually is ring-shaped, served with olive oil, oregano and tomato.
-Another variation, also Cretan, is prepared with chick peas: Eptazymo.
+In Crete, a variety of Paximadia is Kouloura, usually with the shape of a ring.
+It’s served with olive oil, oregano, and tomato.
+Another variation Eptazymo, also Cretan, includes chickpeas.

-Another dark type of Greek bread, with a rich color and taste given by the basic ingredient it includes: walnuts!
+Another dark type of Greek bread, with a rich color and taste thanks to the basic ingredient it includes: walnuts!

-Tasteful but a bit on the heavy side, Karydopsomo contains a large amount of nuts, as well as ingredients which are high in nutrition.
+Tasteful but a bit on the heavy side, Karydopsomo contains plenty of nuts, as well as other ingredients high in nutrition.

-In Greece it is mostly used to prepare souvlaki and gyros sandwiches, however, it is also perfect as a snack, better if topped with tzatziki sauce.
+In Greece, it is mostly the key ingredient to wrap meat, resulting in delicious souvlaki and gyros sandwiches or wraps, however, it is also perfect as a snack, better if topped with tzatziki sauce or greek fava.

-Stafidopsomo is a mildly sweet kind of bread, kneaded with raisins.
+Stafidopsomo is a mildly sweet kind of bread with raisins.
 It comes in small loaves, round or oval in shape.
-Once the raisins have been added to the dough, it is shaped and baked in temperatures lower than those normally used to bake bread.
+Once they add the raisins to the dough, they give shape to the loaves and then bake them with lower temperatures.

-This variety has its origins back in the Ottoman occupation period and some state it was in Crete where it was first made.
-A very popular taste, that can be baked with wheat, barley or corn and sometimes served for breakfast.
+This variety has its origins back in the Ottoman occupation period and some state it was in Crete where this variety was cooked first.

 Tsoureki, Easter bread

 Tsoureki or Easter bread.
-This is a sweet yeast bread made of eggs, milk, and butter and it is a must during Greek Easter the most important religious observance of the Greek Orthodox faith.
+This is a sweet yeast bread with ingredients such as eggs, milk, and butter.
+Tsoureki is a must during Greek Easter the most important religious observance of the Greek Orthodox faith.

-The three-strand braid is a symbol for the Holy Trinity and the red-dyed egg braided into the dough represent the blood of Christ.
+The three-strand braid is a symbol for the Holy Trinity and the red-dyed egg braided into the dough represents the blood of Christ.

 A delicious variety that can last for several days… when it lasts!